OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   ipmi-dcmi --get-system-power-statistics
   ipmi-dcmi --get-enhanced-system-power-statistics

-Note that some BMCs (Huawei, Xfusion) do not support reading power usage values with the IPMI_ DCMI_ extensions, which you can verify by this command::
+Note that some BMC_ (Huawei, Xfusion) do not support reading power usage values with the IPMI_ DCMI_ extensions, which you can verify by this command::

   $ ipmi-dcmi --get-system-power-statistics